BFahy/Password-Generator/README.md

 # Password Generator
-WPF Application in Visual Studio created from programming challenges list
+WPF Application for generating a random password string with options for casing, numbers or special characters.